-Projects on offer for 2021 entry will be progressively added here in December.
-The projects themselves may evolve somewhat before October 2021.
+Projects on offer for 2023 entry will be progressively added here in December and January.
+The projects themselves may evolve somewhat before October 2023.

 One of the last frontiers of astrophysics is the first billion years of the Universe, when the formation of the first galaxies and black holes produced the first star light leading to a Cosmic Dawn.
 Observations of the 21 cm line of neutral hydrogen in the radio promises to open a window onto this period (z=6-27) for the first time.
 Interferometers like LOFAR, HERA, and SKA will map fluctuations in the 21cm signal, while single dipole experiments like EDGES and REACH hope to detect the all sky global signal.
 These new experiments are expected to provide new insights into astrophysics and cosmology and are already starting to provide interesting data.
 The student will be part of a collaboration preparing for SKA observations and thinking about the analysis of REACH to develop new statistical and modelling techniques for 21cm experiments.